“For I bear him witness that he has a great zeal for you, and those who are in Laodicea, and those in Hierapolis.”

 Hierapolis was the city of the mythical Amazon queen Hiera.
-This city was situated near Colosse and Laodicea in the Lycus River valley of Phrygia.
 It was a wealthy dyeing center.
-This city was five miles north of Laodicea, and it also lies in ruins.
+This city was also situated near Colosse and Laodicea in the Lycus River valley of Phrygia.
+This city was five miles north of Laodicea, and it also lies in ruins today.

-Epaphras was interested in the local churches at Laodicea and Hierapolis as well.
-Although God has given us a local church, he expects us to be interested in other local churches as well.
+Epaphras was interested in the local churches at Laodicea and Hierapolis as well as Colosse.
+Although God has given us a local church, He also expects us to be interested in other local churches.

-The child of God should have a great commitment to the local church.
+Every child of God should have a significant commitment to the local church.

-We hear little of our responsibility to have a zeal for the local church.
-Along with our zeal for God and those without Christ, God wants us to have a great zeal for the local church.
+We hear little of our responsibility to have zeal for the local church.
+Along with our passion for God and those without Christ, God wants us to have a great enthusiasm for the local church.

 We invest thousands of dollars in the local church.
-Others send their children to the mission field from the local church.
+Some send their children to the mission field from the local church.
 This is the commitment God expects toward the local church.